SreeramVipparla/DSA_Route_Planning_Algorithm/README.md

 # DSA Route Planning Algorithm Project
-In this project I have programmed a code in Python using the A* Algorithm which calculates the shortest path between two given points on the map.
+In this DSA project I have programmed a code in Python using the A* Algorithm which calculates the shortest path between two given points on the map.
 ## Introduction
 In this project I have
 <a href="RoutePlanner"  >